freistli/ModernizeApp/Docs/Host Standard UWP Controls in C++ Win32 project using XAML Islands.md

 }

 ```
-14. Create app.base.h in this project, and use below content:
+14. Create app.base.h in this MyApp project, and use below content:

 ***app.base.h***